 “My work schedule is all over the place!
 I often sleep during the day or try to catch a nap.
 The phone wakes me up, so if you can email I would love that!
 I can get back to you as soon as I am able.”

 “Until I am back in the country, please email me.
-The time differences and cost of the calls are hard to keep track of.
+The time differences and cost of the calls are hard keeping an overview.
 I find email to be a better way for me to stay in contact with those I care about.
 Send my pictures and updates, I miss you all!”

-“I hate talking on the phone, it is a distraction, and hard for me to keep track of everything I try to organize.
+“I hate talking on the phone, it is a distraction, and hard for me to manage everything I try to organize.
 When you email me, I can get it on my calendar right away and make sure there aren’t any conflicts.
 I don’t want to spread myself too thin!”